We are deeply sorry for your loss - the staff at Schrader Funeral Home & Cremation Services

 Art was predeceased by his parents, sister Lorraine and brother-in-law George.
 He is survived by his wife Marge, sister Jo, sons Glen and Lorne (Angela), daughter Jill (Peter), granddaughter Hailey (Braden), grandsons Heiko and Logan, great grandsons Emmett and Kayce.

-To send sympathy gifts to the family or plant a tree in memory of Arthur Cecil Buchanan, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Arthur Cecil Buchanan, please visit our Tree Store.